-Vegas is a walk friendly city.
+Las Vegas is a walk-friendly city.
 You’ll find plenty of walkways along the road, and it’s pretty safe and easy to move around without getting stuck in traffic.

-Also, if you’re planning to go out during the day, make sure you wear sunscreen and a hat to protect yourself from heatstroke.
-Vegas is hot all year round and can be extremely hot during peak summer months – after all it is in a desert.
+Also, if you plan to go out during the day, wear sunscreen and a hat to protect yourself from heatstroke.
+Vegas is hot all year round and can be extremely hot during peak summer months – after all, it is in a desert.

 Once you’ve all your essentials, you can embark on your walking journey.
-Catch a glimpse of the incredible casino exteriors, exclusive shopping centers, fountains, and yes, dine in a fantastic Vegas restaurant without having to worry about bus tickets or where to park!
+Catch a glimpse of the incredible casino exteriors, exclusive shopping centers, fountains, and yes, dine in a fantastic Vegas restaurant without worrying about bus tickets or where to park!

-Scooters are the perfect way to nimbly get around Vegas in style, and it is an eco-friendly mode of transportation that encourages physical fitness.
+Scooters are the perfect way to get around Vegas in style nimbly, and it is an eco-friendly mode of transportation that encourages physical fitness.

-Exploring Las Vegas Without a Car: Is It Possible?
+Exploring Las Vegas Without Renting a Car: Is It Possible?

 Exploring Las Vegas without a car is not only possible but a unique and unforgettable experience.
 Below, we’ve compiled a list of fun places to explore in Las Vegas without a car.